 - Intermediate Glacier teaches the skills necessary to be a rope lead on a Basic Glacier climb or to go on an Intermediate Mountaineering climb, such as trip planning, z-pulley crevasse rescue, and route finding on a glacier. - Self-Rescue 1 focuses on skills necessary for a high angle self-rescue on rock.
-The module teaches belay escape, rescue knots and hitches as well as rescuing a fallen follower with only one rescuer.

-- Intro to Single Pitch Trad teaches fundamental crag climbing skills, placing trad gear and leading on gear in a single pitch setting. - Intro to Multi-Pitch Trad teaches building anchors and swapping leads on a multi-pitch trad route. - Intro to Alpine Ice teaches fundamentals of ice climbing and descending, building anchors and v-threads and swapping leads on 40-70-degree alpine ice. - Self-Rescue 2 builds on the skills acquired in Self Rescue 1 and teaches rescuing a fallen leader with only one rescuer.
+The module teaches belay escape, rescue knots and hitches as well as rescuing a fallen follower with only one rescuer. - Intro to Leading on Rock Course teaches fundamental crag climbing skills, placing trad gear, and leading on gear in a single pitch setting.
+It also teaches building anchors and swapping leads on a multi-pitch trad route. - Intro to Alpine Ice teaches fundamentals of ice climbing and descending, building anchors and v-threads and swapping leads on 40-70-degree alpine ice. - Self-Rescue 2 builds on the skills acquired in Self-Rescue 1 and teaches rescuing a fallen second/leader with no external support.